turtacn/alameda-1/CONTRIBUTING.md

 ## Labels

-The following tables define all label types used for Helm.
+The following tables define all label types used for Alamed.
 It is split up by category.

 ### Common